homebase/hb-core/DH-DeepHash.md

      no errors when asking for partially resolved method/closure : return partially resolved closure dh[arity3closure.a.b] : arity1closure

+    -
+     couple paragraphs what does this class do DH <=> dot-notation, modification, extraction, merging, renaming

+    -
+     iterators
+       leaf-first
+       stucture-only
+       leaf-only
+       structure (how to descend)

+     flatten (dh => dot-notation, resolve=true)

+     dh - array|object - no support for \Closure as a root DH object

  ```

 ## Basic Static Methods